anynines/a9s-kubernetes-training/website/docs/docker/50-publishing.md

     docker push fischerjulian/simple-web-app:0.2.0

-Once uploaded you can view the result on the DockerHub website: https://hub.docker.com/r/fischerjulian/simple-web-app or respectively: `https://hub.docker.com/r/<your-dockerhub-username>/simple-web-app`.
+Once uploaded you can view the result on the Docker Hub website: https://hub.docker.com/r/fischerjulian/simple-web-app or respectively: `https://hub.docker.com/r/<your-dockerhub-username>/simple-web-app`.

 As the image is already stored locally we can run the image with: